Trump Pressures Congress To Replace Obamacare Quickly

 He did not get into any specific details about his healthcare plan during a telephone interview with the newspaper.
 But he did say it would be "much less expensive" and would involve "much lower deductibles."

-Trump added that he does not plan to cut benefits for Medicare and that he does not want a single-payer healthcare system.
+Trump added that he does not plan to cut benefits for Medicare and that he does not want a single-payer health care system.

 His plan will be revealed, Trump suggested, after the U.S. Senate confirms his nominee for Health and Human Services secretary, Rep. Tom Price, a Republican from Georgia.
 The Senate Finance Committee has not announced the timing of Price's confirmation hearing yet.